Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ---

-State capacity describes the ability of a state to collect taxes, enforce law and order, and provide public goods [banks, trade ministries, courts], and services like education, public health, infrastructure.
+State capacity describes the ability of a state to collect taxes, enforce law and order, and provide public goods [https://www.investopedia.com/terms/p/public-good.asp], and services like education, public health, infrastructure.
 More abstracted, it means governance ability and some fiscal slack.
 The observable effects of "having state capacity" are that the state can begin to invest in revenue-generating activities.
 Roads, power, rail, a labour force with basic skills.
 With this basic level of competency at governance, firms are possible to form and if an open, competitive environment is maintained, those companies would compete against each other, in the process creating an industrial base. https://ia902902.us.archive.org/33/items/in.ernet.dli.2015.147391/2015.147391.Economic-Backwardness-In-Historical-Perspective.pdf

-The takeaway is that there are a set of fundamental things upstream of having an effective economy that must be set up, or else good things don't happen.
+The takeaway is that there are a set of fundamental things upstream of having an effective economy that must be set up, or else good things don't happen and countries don't develop.

-### Spoon Theory / Maintenance
+### The Maintenance Race

 Imagine if you were a student studying for a set of exams.
 Let's work backwards to find the equivalent mechanistic list of things that a student would need to get an A in the exams.